Friday, November 9, 2012

 During an afternoon walk through the streets of Weimar, we passed the National Theater.

-The well-known Goethe-Schiller monument in front of the Weimar National Theater, modified.
+The well-known Goethe-Schiller monument in front of the Weimar National Theater was modified.

 Thomas Mann, Goethe's lifelong venerator, stands in for Friedrich Schiller.